percyfal/cookiecutter-reproducible-ngs/{{ cookiecutter.repo_name }}/README.md

 │
 ├── notebooks                <- Jupyter, Rmarkdown and other notebooks.
 │
-├── opt                      <- for installation of add-on application software packages │
+├── opt                      <- for installation of add-on application software packages that are unavailable │                               via package managers such as conda or pip │                               (see File System Hierarchy standard, http://www.pathname.com/fhs/pub/fhs-2.3.html) │
 ├── references               <- Literature, manuals and other references │